 Molson Coors Brewery Site – It has been announced that the new owners of the brewery site are CALA Homes.
 Representatives of the Alton Society will be aiming to meet with them at the earliest opportunity to discuss the Development Brief for the site, our own submissions, and the exciting opportunities the site offers our town centre.

 We are delighted to support the new Wey Valley Radio.
-It began broadcasting on the 22nd June on 101.1 FM.
-It is a community radio station with lots of local news and comments plus music.
+It broadcasts on 101.1 FM.
+It is a community radio station with lots of local news, comments and music.
+The Alton Society have had several opportunities to broadcast.
 Go and have a listen!

 Flood Meadows – Come and join the Friends of Flood Meadows to help with tidying up and some maintenance.
-We meet at the Tanhouse Lane end of the meadows at 10am on the third (3rd) Sunday of the month (note the changes for August below).
-Bring gardening gloves and wellingtons!
-We always finish with a drink and if you are lucky a chocolate biscuit.
+We meet at the Tanhouse Lane end of the meadows at 10am on the third (3rd) Sunday of the month (next date is October 15th).
+It is a family friendly group so bring your children and help them learn about our local environment.
+Bring gardening gloves and wellingtons (though we do have some spares)!
+We always finish with a coffee or tea and if you are lucky a chocolate biscuit.